usnistgov/OSCAL/docs/content/contribute/styleguide.md

 ### Citations and links

 [NIST guidance on citation formats](https://www.nist.gov/open/copyright-fair-use-and-licensing-statements-srd-data-software-and-technical-series-publications#citations) is available.
 Additionally, see the Style Guides linked below for rational discussion.
 Links in the text whose end points are clearly described do not have to be provided with formal citations.

 As always, however, citations can and should be used to document your sources.
+Citing sources is a way of reflecting credit on the project as well as on the works cited.

 Pages indexed in `data.nist.gov` (see above) should also be provided with self-citations indicating their assigned DOI.